 Image 2: The same woman is now dressed in black, with the same face make up; now her blonde hair is down.
 She is looking up at a bearded man – we can only see his back and side.
 His hands are in his pockets as he looks back at her.

-Image 3: The stage is filled with dry ice.
+Image 3 and the feature image: The stage is filled with dry ice.
 A man holds a gas lamp up; a woman shrinks from him, shielding her face with her hand.